 \section{The model}

-We consider a closed queueing network with a single server, $N$ users, and two service types.
-Each user stays active for an exponential time after her service, and then returns for another service.
-If the server is occupied, inactive users need to queue for service.
+We consider a closed queueing network with a single server, $N$ customers, and two types of service.
+When customer service ends, the customer stays active for an exponentially distributed time and then returns for the next service.
+If the server is occupied, inactive customers queue for service.
 The service discipline is first-come first-served.
-The service time is exponentially distributed, and there are two types of service: {high} and {low}.
+The service time is exponentially distributed and there are two types of service: {high} and {low}.

-If a user chooses the high rate, then her expected service time will be shorter, but her expected active time will also be shorter.
-Let $\mu_h$ and $\lambda_h$, $\mu_l$ and $\lambda_l$ denote the service rate and the active rate for the high service and the low service, respectively.
+If a customer chooses the high rate, then her expected service time will be shorter, but her expected active time will also be shorter.
+Let $\mu_h$ and $\lambda_h$, $\mu_l$ and $\lambda_l$ denote the service and activity rates of the fast and slow service, respectively.
 Then $\mu_h > \mu_l$ and $\lambda_h > \lambda_l$.

-We first aim to maximize the system's efficiency, which is the average number of active users.
-To calculate the efficiency, we construct a continuous-time Markov process on the state space
+We first aim to maximize system efficiency, which is the average number of active customers.
+To calculate efficiency, we construct a continuous-time Markov process in the state space,

-where $i$ and $h$ denote the number of inactive users and the number of users active with a high rate, respectively.
-Note that the other $N-i-h$ customers are active with a low rate.
+where $i$ and $h$ denote the number of inactive customers and the number of customers active with high rate, respectively.
+Note that the other $N-i-h$ customers are active at a low rate.